vaishnavi2231/E-Commerce-Data-Analysis-Project/performance_tuning_report.md

 * Faster filtering
 * Better join selectivity
-* Scalable performance as data volume increases
+* Scalable performance with increasing volumes of data

-This tuning approach ensures the analytical layer remains responsive for dashboards, aggregations, and deeper analytics.
+This approach to tuning ensures the analytical layer remains responsive for dashboards, aggregations, and deeper analytics.